guerrero-fj/Fundamentals-of-Hydrology/index.md

 3. Open a new notebook in RStudio and paste the content there.
 Save this file as dd-mm-yy_notebook_n_last,.
 For example to have the latest version of Notebook_1 after a class session on June 23, 2022.
 You would save the file as 23_06_22_notebook_1_last

+### Notebook example from students
+Although we do most of our class work in RStudio, students render and submitt their homework as word documents to facilitate edition and comments.
+This is one of many [examples](https://github.com/guerrero-fj/Fundamentals-of-Hydrology/blob/main/NOTEBOOK4_DK01.docx)

 ### Paper discussion
 For our paper discussion we will read the article by Battin (2009); The Boundless Carbon Cycle.
 You can download the paper through OSU library.
 You can also download a copy from the class repository [here](https://github.com/guerrero-fj/Fundamentals-of-Hydrology/blob/main/battin_09_boundless_c_cycle.pdf)